georchestra/mapstore2-georchestra/docs/source/index.rst

 Welcome to geOrchestra documentation!
 =====================================

-This documentation provides an overview of how use and configure MapStore inside GeOrchestra.
+This documentation provides an overview of how use and configure MapStore inside geOrchestra.

 .. toctree::
    :maxdepth: 4